 sudo mosquitto_passwd -c /etc/mosquitto/pwfile username

-We replace username with the desired username.
-We will be prompted to enter and confirm a password.
+Replace username with the desired username.
+You will be prompted to enter and confirm a password.

-Once the password file is created, we edit the configuration file /etc/mosquitto/mosquitto.conf to add the following line:
+Once the password file is created, edit the configuration file /etc/mosquitto/mosquitto.conf to add the following line:

 password_file /etc/mosquitto/pwfile